-- 1. Focus on higher level skills, with pathways such as Access programmes and apprenticeships to facilitate access at Level 3 and above courses in Construction, Engineering, manufacturing and Health in line with the key priorities. - 2.
-Establish Green Skills programmes to respond to new technologies and environmental targets, with a focus on Electric and Hybrid Vehicles and Renewables and Retrofit for Construction. - 3.
-Apprenticeship recruitment currently stands at 342 learner starts for 2023/24 across all programme areas and the College now has committed apprenticeship and CPD course partnerships with the following businesses; CAE Defence & Aerospace, Heli Operations, Lockheed Martin UK, Pall Aerospace (Redruth), Pall Medical Devices (Newquay), Kensa (Renewable Engineering), Hawkins Group, Cockwells Shipyard, Pendennis Shipyard for Specialised Engineering apprenticeships, Teagle, Eliquo Hydrok, Kepak, Cornish Sea Salt and Imerys.
+- Focus on higher level skills, with pathways such as Access programmes and apprenticeships to facilitate access at Level 3 and above courses in Construction, Engineering, manufacturing and Health in line with the key priorities. - Establish Green Skills programmes to respond to new technologies and environmental targets, with a focus on Electric and Hybrid Vehicles and Renewables and Retrofit for Construction. - 3.
+Apprenticeship recruitment currently stands at 388 learner starts for 2024/25 across all programme areas with achievement of 74.2% and retention at 75.1%.
+The College now has committed apprenticeship and CPD course partnerships with the following businesses; Cormac, Piran Composites, CAE Defence & Aerospace, Heli Operations, Lockheed Martin UK, Pall Aerospace (Redruth), Pall Medical Devices (Newquay), Kensa (Renewable Engineering), Hawkins Group, Cockwells Shipyard, Pendennis Shipyard for Specialised Engineering apprenticeships, Teagle, Eliquo Hydrok, Kepak, Cornish Sea Salt and Imerys, RCHT and CFT.

-- 4. Continue to develop the Southwest Institute of Technology to broaden the curriculum offer for the delivery of digital and engineering programmes aligned to emergent skills needs and technologies in the South West. - 5.
-Work in partnership with companies to provide the opportunities for apprentices to enrol on the Level 4 Space Engineering Technician apprenticeship to meet the attendant skills needs of employers in this emergent sector like Spaceport Cornwall , with complementary CPD programmes developed for businesses involved or interested in the sector and supply chain, including co-design and co-delivery with Goonhilly Earth Station. - 6.
+- Continue to develop the Southwest Institute of Technology to broaden the curriculum offer for the delivery of digital and engineering programmes aligned to emergent skills needs and technologies in the South West. - 5.
+Work in partnership with companies to provide the opportunities for apprentices to enrol on the Level 4 Space Engineering Technician apprenticeship to meet the attendant skills needs of employers in this emergent sector like Spaceport Cornwall, with complementary CPD programmes developed for businesses involved or interested in the sector and supply chain, including co-design and co-delivery with Goonhilly Earth Station. - 6.
 Continue the successful recruitment for the Nursing and Allied Health department to provide curriculum offer that meets healthcare and clinical needs of the local Health and Social Care sector to support the ageing population. - 7.
-Involvement in Skills Bootcamp programmes to provide retraining opportunities for adults in occupational areas aligned to identified skills gaps and employment opportunities.
-Skills Bootcamps are being delivered in 4 key areas in wave 4 and 11 Skills Bootcamps have been proposed for wave 5.
+Involvement in Skills Bootcamp programmes to provide re-training or upskilling opportunities for adults in occupations and topics aligned to identified skills gaps and employment opportunities.
+Seven Skills Bootcamps were contracted as part of Wave 5 (2024/2025) with further proposals pending confirmation for Wave Six delivery across 2025/2026.

+- 8. Build CPD offer for Adult Learners created and reviewed with input from Business Partnerships Team to ensure appropriate line of sight to industry needs and trends.

+- Continue with the exceptional recruitment to Hospitality apprenticeship programmes which are complemented by the creation and adaptation of industry-led workforce development programmes through the Hospitality Table Cornwall initiative.

+- Provide bespoke and accredited Leadership and Management programmes to deliver the skills identified in the Local Skills Report as critical to 'drive growth, innovation and productivity'.

+- 11. Deliver a programme of short

+Business Seminars available in core

+subjects that map against popular

+enquiry intelligence shared by the

+Cornwall and Isles of Scilly Skills

+Hub, including Customer Service,

+Project Management, Digital

+Marketing, Assertiveness and

+Handling Difficult Conversations,

+Time Management and Change

+Management.

-- 8. Build CPD offer for Adult Learners created and reviewed with input from Business Partnerships Team to ensure appropriate line of sight to industry needs and trends. - 9.
-Continue with the exceptional recruitment to Hospitality apprenticeship programmes which are complemented by the creation and adaptation of industry-led workforce development programmes through the Hospitality Table Cornwall initiative. - 10.
-Provide bespoke and accredited Leadership and Management programmes to deliver the skills identified in the Local Skills Report as critical to 'drive growth, innovation and productivity'. - 11.
-Deliver a programme of short Business Seminars available in core subjects that map against popular enquiry intelligence shared by the Cornwall and Isles of Scilly Skills Hub, including Customer Service, Project Management, Digital Marketing, Assertiveness and Handling Difficult Conversations, Time Management and Change Management. - 12.
-Provide an Enrichment offer for all learners mapped to key transferrable skills sought by stakeholders and employers to support successful transitions into higher education, further training programmes or the labour market.
+- 12. Provide an Enrichment offer for all learners mapped to key transferrable skills sought by stakeholders and employers to support successful transitions into higher education, further training programmes or the labour market.